J’irai où ton souffle nous mène

 The idea behind REST is to define resources at the application’s domain level.
 This means that technological artefacts such as “a service” or “a message” are not resources of a book store application.
 Instead, likely resource candidates are “book”, “user profile”, and “shopping basket”.

 Before we explain the difference, we must first obtain an understanding of what exactly constitutes a resource.
 Resources are the fundamental unit for information in REST.
 Broadly speaking, “any information that can be named can be a resource” .
 In practice, the resources of a particular Web application are the conceptual pieces of information exposed by its server.
 Note the word “conceptual” here; resources identify constant concepts instead of a concrete value that represents a concept at a particular point in time.
 For instance, the resource “today’s weather” corresponds to a different value every day, but the way of mapping the concept to the value remains constant.
 A resource is thus never equal to its value; “today’s weather” is different from an HTML page that details this weather.
-For the same reason, “The weather on February 28th, 2014” and “today’s weather” are distinct concepts and thus different resources—even if 28/02/2014 were today.
+For the same reason, “The weather on February 28th, 2014” and “today’s weather” are distinct concepts and thus different resources—

 In a book store, resource state would be the current contents of the shopping basket, name and address of the user, and the items she has bought.